multani7871/employee-led-SPVs/employee_referral_program.md

 # Paid Referral Program: Employee led SPVs
 Sourcing startup employees who are willing to lead SPVs into their employers is my highest priority.
-I am willing to pay in the form of carry to acquire those employees
+I am willing to pay to acquire those employees

-**From July 14, 2020 to August 15, 2020**, I am willing to split my half of the carry with anyone who refers an employee who then goes on to lead an SPV.
+**From July 14, 2020 to August 15, 2020**, I will split my portion of the total carry with anyone who refers an employee who then goes on to lead an SPV with me.

 Please [complete this form](https://harveymultani902367.typeform.com/to/ZrDo7G08) to submit a referral